mcer12/Flora-ESP8266/README.md

 **STATUS:**
 - **IV-22 variant:** Tested and working, schematic, gerber BOM and 3D model of cover are included.
 Assembly guide added to wiki.
 - **IV-6 variant:** Tested and working.
 Schematic, gerber and BOM and 3D model of cover are included.
-- **IV-12 variant:** Tested and working.
+- **IV-12 variant (thin):** Tested and working.
+Schematic, gerber and BOM and 3D model of cover are included.
+- **IV-6 V2 variant (thin):** Tested and working.
+Schematic, gerber and BOM and 3D model of cover are included.
+- **IV-3 variant (thin):** Tested and working.
 Schematic, gerber and BOM and 3D model of cover are included.

 **Wiki**
 https://github.com/mcer12/Flora-ESP8266/wiki/